steveloughran/formality/styleguide/styleguide.md

 ### <a name="assertions"></a>Assertions

-Here are the best-practice requirements of JUnit assertions.
-We are now adopting AssertJ, but haven't used them enough to have any best practices there.
+*Here are the best-practice requirements of JUnit assertions.
+We are now adopting AssertJ*

 1. Complex assertions should be broken into smaller ones, so that failure causes can be more easily determined.
 1. Assertions should use the more specific `assertXXX` checks over `assertTrue()` and `assertFalse()`.